 2. Click on Video > Stats.

-3. Now, play a game in valorant.
-And, find out packet loss is happening or not.
+4. Now, play a game in valorant.
+And, find out whether packet loss is happening or not.
 If it’s showing 0, then no need to worry.
 But, if you’re seeing any numbers then, you should change or upgrade your internet plan.

 There is one more authentic way to check packet loss on your network.

-Do open command prompt and type the following command.
+1. Do open the command prompt and type the following command.

 ping www.google.com -n 10

-With this command, I am sending packets or request to Google site 10 times.
+2. With this command, I am sending packets or requests to the Google site 10 times.
 You can set it to 100, and check.
 But, it will more time-consuming.

-That’s it, the result will show packet loss is happening or not.
-Well, I have written an article on to fix packet loss and to check packet loss is happening or not.
+3. That’s it, the result will show whether packet loss is happening or not.
+Well, I have written an article on to fix packet loss and checking whether packet loss is happening or not.
 I suggest you check that article if Valorant is showing packet loss.

 Well, If you’re consuming a cheap Internet plan.
 By that I mean, If your upload speed is less than 10 Mbps.
 Then, you might face a high ping issue in every game.
 Personally, I am using a 50Mbps internet connection.
 And, I am getting around 60ms in Valorant with 0% packet loss.
 (Using Ethernet Connection.)

 You can check your internet speed through the SpeedTest site.
-If you’re getting less speed than your subscribed internet plan, then contact ISP.
-Subscribe at least 50-100 Mbps plan.
+If you’re getting less speed than your subscribed internet plan, then contact your ISP.
+Subscribe to at least a 50-100 Mbps plan.